jdtonkin/jdtonkin.github.io/index.md

 <!-- TEMPLATE:  <span style="color:#999">DATE</span> » **TITLE**-->

+<span style="color:#999">22 Apr 2018</span> » **Special issue on river network metacommunities.** I recently edited a special issue in Freshwater Biology with Florian Altermatt and Jani Heino on metacommunities in river networks.
+You can find the special issue [here](https://onlinelibrary.wiley.com/toc/13652427/63/1), our editorial [here](http://dx.doi.org/10.1111/fwb.13045), and our review of dispersal in river networks [here](http://dx.doi.org/10.1111/fwb.13037).
+You can find pdfs [here](publications).

 <span style="color:#999">21 Apr 2018</span> » **Redesign of site = more news.** I've just redesigned my site to enable easier dissemination of news, so expect a lot more updates from now on.
 Also, I'm moving any blog posts back here to keep it all centralised.

+<span style="color:#999">10 Apr 2018</span> » **New paper.** We just published a paper in [Science of the Total Environment](http://dx.doi.org/10.1016/j.scitotenv.2017.11.242) showing that preceding year climatic conditions outweigh long-term climatic trends on stream invertebrate communities in Europe.

+<span style="color:#999">10 Feb 2018</span> » **New paper on EBVs.** We've just published a paper on linking essential biodiversity variables (EBVs) and ecological integrity for the next generation of site-based long-term ecological monitoring at [Science of the Total Environment](http://dx.doi.org/10.1016/j.scitotenv.2017.08.111).
+I hope this thinking gets implemented in LTER.
+This is something I started back when I worked at Senckenberg in Germany so it's great to see it out!
+Thanks to co-leads, Peter and Stefan, as well as all co-authors.

 <span style="color:#999">24 Jan 2018</span> » **New paper in Nature Ecology and Evolution.** Very excited to have a new paper out in [Nature Ecology and Evolution](http://dx.doi.org/10.1038/s41559-017-0379-0) on ecological networks in uncertain futures.
 Find a short overview [here](blog/2018/01/24/New-Paper-In-NEE) full 'behind the paper' writeup [here](https://natureecoevocommunity.nature.com/users/70479-jonathan-tonkin/posts/22255-networks-degrade-when-river-flows-depart-from-natural).
 Thanks to my coauthors Dave, Dave, Julian and Lindsay!
 PDF [here](publications).